 A pre-purchase analysis that all first time Laundromat buyers should conduct is a detailed visual review of the area surrounding their potential purchase.
-It has been advised that people visit the Laundromat site on multiple occasions, driving around the neighborhood and locating apartments, trailer parks, dense housing and other factors
+I advise that people visit the Laundromat site on multiple occasions, driving around the neighborhood and locating apartments, trailer parks, dense housing and other factors that

 consider the opinions of their experienced Laundromat sales person to

 indicate "this is a good location for a Laundromat."